argreisto/argreisto/README.md

 ## 👻 Mini Game: Multo in the Machine

-Late at night, while coding C++ and Python...
+Late at night, while coding in C++ and Python...
-You hear a whisper:
+You hear a faint whisper from your terminal:
 > "Segmentation fauuult..." 😨

 <details>